Meet the Committee Members

 Chairwoman, first aid, musical ride/quadrille training and data protection.

 I started working professionally with horses in 1982 & obtained my BHSAI in 1984.
-After a career of nearly 20 years, injury forced me to make changes so I am now a 'hobby' rider but very fortunate to live & keep my pony, horse & donkeys on the Blackdown Hills.
+After a career of nearly 20 years, injury forced me to make changes so I am now a 'hobby' rider but very fortunate to live & keep my horse & donkeys on the Blackdown Hills.
 BHRC is the first riding club I have been a member of & it has been invaluable in keeping in contact with those involved with horses & keeping up to speed with training.

 Tricia Budd

-Secretary, first aid, Juniors and data protection
+Secretary, first aid and data protection

 SaraL.jpg